Topics on this page:

 Sometimes as people age, their physical abilities fail and may make it difficult, or even impossible, to stay in their homes without some changes or modifications to the home.

-When we talk about "home modifications" in this Guide, we mean any alterations made to your home, apartment, condo, etc. that make it more livable.
+When we talk about "home modifications" in this article, we mean any alterations made to your home, apartment, condo, etc. that make it more livable.
 There are different types of programs available depending on the type of home modification you need.
 Home modifications may be relatively minor and inexpensive, such as installing grab bars, handrails, and lever handles.
 They may also be major and very expensive, such as installing elevators or lifts, enlarging doorways to allow wheelchair passage, modifying kitchens for easier meal preparation, or even installing emergency communication systems.

 If you need modifications to your home as a result of a disability or failing health, and the modifications will help you to stay in your home, you should: